What are Japanese Beetles?

 When evaluating Acelepryn G®, EPA looked at the whole product, including the other ingredients.
 EPA determined that all of Acelepryn G® was of very low toxicity, and did not need a signal word (DANGER, WARNING, or CAUTION).
 This means that the whole product falls into the EPA’s lowest toxicity category by all routes of exposure (oral, dermal, inhalation, and other effects like eye and skin irritation).

 When will chlorantraniliprole be applied in my neighborhood?
 How will it be done?

-During the months of April and May 2017, pesticide applicators working with ODA will apply the insecticide Acelepryn G® to eradicate an infestation of JB.
+In April and May 2019, pesticide applicators will work with ODA to apply the insecticide Acelepryn G® to eradicate an infestation of JB.
 ODA may propose future treatment for JB again in 2020 and subsequent years as necessary.

-Acelepryn G® will be applied with hand-held spreaders.
-These are often used by homeowners to spread seed or dry fertilizer in their yards.
+Applicators will apply Acelepryn G® with hand-held spreaders.
+Homeowners often use such sprayers to spread seed or dry fertilizer in their yards.

-The treatment area is a 1000-acre area in Cedar Mill, outside of Portland.
+The proposed treatment area for 2018 will include parts of Cedar Mill and Bethany in Washington County.
 Visit http://www.japanesebeetlepdx.info/treatment.html for application details.
 Acelepryn G® comes in a dry, granular form.
 It looks like light, brown granules that are 1/16” to 1/8” (1-2mm) in size.
-Once ODA has spread Acelepryn G® in affected areas, ODA will request that granules be watered into the ground by residents right after the application.
+Once ODA has spread Acelepryn G® in affected areas, ODA will request that residents water granules into the ground right after the application.